fmdkdd/courses/README.md

-JavaScript courses I created and taught during my stay at EMN.
+Various courses I created and taught.

 - [Domaine/](Domaine/) was part of an introduction to web application programming.
 There are lectures and exercices focused on introducing HTML and CSS, as well as DOM manipulation using JavaScript and some AJAX.

 - [FIL/](FIL/) and [FING/](FING/) were the JavaScript courses for second year students.
 These courses focused on the fundamentals of the language itself (objects, prototypes, dynamic typing), but the exercises included building concrete applications (e.g. a Pacman clone, or a canvas painting app).